Crudefern/frank-bot/README.md

 # Credits
 - ToxicAven for all of soupman
 - pycord devs
-- starlitskies for the autosoap script
+- starlitskies for the autosoap script (used as inspiration)
 - lugioalma for cleaninty
 - probably more